thottiamrp/modernweb-2019dec9/Labs/Ch06-ClientAPIs/1scripts/README.md

 1. In your `/WIP/` directory, if not already created, add a `JS` folder and a file `JSpractice.html`.

-1. Type html and choose the template that is just labeled html.
+1. Type html and choose the template that has the white box with dotted underline.

 1. Notice:
     * that the title tag is highlighted - type JSPractice.